getsolus/solus-site.github.io/content/blog/2016-10-30-this-week-in-solus-install-38.md

 ### Mail

 Whether it is signing up for the forums or getting emails about patches on our Phabricator, email is heavily used for and with Solus on a daily basis.
-As any of you, whom might've attempted to sign up for the forums noticed, the mail doesn't exactly always get delivered, as a result of being blacklisted by some companies due to bad actors on the I.P. block.
+As any of you, whom might've attempted to sign up for the forums noticed, the mail doesn't exactly always get delivered, as a result of being blacklisted by some companies due to bad actors on the same I.P. block.
 We've investigated resolving this issue however the best course of action appears to be moving to a commercial mail provider, so we'll be working towards resolving that issue.

 ---